Polar Lattices: Where Ar{\i}kan Meets Forney: Practical Design and Simulation Results

 and

 which is not surprisingly very close to our simulation shown in Fig. \ref{fig:1D_bw}.
-We use belief-propagation (BP) decoder to decode the component polar code for each level.
+Furthermore, we also demonstrate the performance of polar lattice with $N=8192$ and $R=0.33+0.956$ in Fig. \ref{fig:1D_bw}.
 This simulation implies that the performance of the component codes is very important to the multilevel lattice codes.
 The gap to the sphere bound is largely due to the rate loss of polar codes.

 Now we go back to the Barnes-Wall lattices.
 According to Fig. \ref{fig:channelcapacity}, there are only 2 valid levels, but the Barnes-Wall lattice \eqref{eqn:BW1024} has 6 levels for $N=1024$.
 The rate of the first level is $0.01$, which is much bigger than the capacity of the first level when VNR is low.
 Another reason is the relatively weak error-correction ability of Reed-Muller codes.
 Therefore the error probability of the first level will be very high in the low VNR region as shown in Fig. \ref{fig:1D_bw}.